 If you are interested in secure and private communication, you should avoid WhatsApp.
 There are a few reasons for this.
 First, WhatsApp is owned by Facebook.
 WhatsApp collects a lot of metadata about every user, which it shares with Facebook.
 This data includes your name, IP address, mobile number, location history, cell network, contacts, and device type.
 Facebook has huge economic incentives to make use of that metadata, which makes every privacy-conscious user nervous.

-WhatsApp has had some privacy disasters recently, with personal data about their users somehow leaking out into search engine results, and private WhatsApp groups becoming accessible to people who weren't invited.
+WhatsApp had some privacy disasters last year, with personal data about their users somehow leaking out into search engine results, and private WhatsApp groups becoming accessible to people who weren't invited.

-Because WhatsApp is a US company, it can also be compelled to hand over all that metadata to US government agencies without even letting you know it is happening.
+Because WhatsApp is a US company, it can also be compelled to hand over all the metadata it collects to US government agencies without even letting you know it is happening.

 In short, neither WhatsApp or Facebook has a great track record right now of protecting user privacy.